Skip to Main Content

 Debt consolidation loans

 If your secured card has a high interest rate and the balance you’re carrying is also high, the financing fees will accumulate fast.
 Consider applying for a debt consolidation loan since they typically have lower interest rates than credit cards.
-When you repay the card debt with the loan, you will get your security deposit back and can use it to delete a portion of the balance.
+Then repay the card debt with the loan.

 After that, all you need to do is make your payments on time.
 Loan payments are fixed, so they can be easier to manage than credit cards’ fluctuating payments.
-Debt consolidation loans can increase your credit scores because the balance will not count toward your credit utilization ratio, the second-weightiest credit scoring factor.
-The now-empty credit card will have an open credit line which can further help increase your credit scores.
+Debt consolidation loans can increase your credit scores because the balance will not count toward your credit utilization ratio, the second-largest credit scoring factor.
+However, the now-empty credit card will have an open credit line which can further help increase your credit scores.

-Note: If you take advantage of a balance transfer or debt consolidation loan, it’s important not to get into further debt as you are paying the balance off.
+Keep in mind: If you take advantage of a balance transfer or debt consolidation loan, it’s important to not get into further debt as you are paying the balance off.
 If you charge the now-empty secured credit card up again, your overall debt will increase, and your troubles will intensify as you struggle to make both payments.

 Debt management plan